People know what marketing is, and probably have an idea about what AI is as well, but the two together? Not so much.

 Most digital marketing websites not only have a dedicated Learn Hub or equivalent knowledge platform, but also have a product or software they’re pushing to sell.
 Chatbots can easily ask for – and often receive – user data much more quickly than other methods that rely on big data to access, sort, and filter user information.

-TIP: Read our comprehensive guide on chatbot basics to help you decide if integrating chatbot software into your company’s website is your next move for marketing automation success.
+Read our comprehensive guide on chatbots to help you decide if integrating chatbot software into your company’s website is your next move for marketing automation success.

 What’s next for AI marketing?